-This page provides links to a variety of handouts, guides, and articles to help you incorporate native plants into your landscaping or as you begin a restoration project.
+This page provides links to a variety of handouts, guides, and articles to help you learn about native plants and how to incorporate them into your landscaping project.

-Designing Wild With Wildflowers and Natives (pdf) – by Bob Streitmatter – This document outlines the key points covered in Bob Streitmatter’s presentation to our chapter on this topic.
+Designing Wild With Wildflowers and Natives (pdf) – Key points covered in Bob Streitmatter’s presentation to our chapter.